Codecademy/docs/content/c/concepts/memory-management/memory-management.md

 ---
 Title: 'Memory Management'
-Description: 'Memory management is the process by which computer programs are assigned with physical or virtual memory space.'
+Description: 'Memory management is the process by which computer programs are assigned to physical or virtual memory space.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'